LONA MANNING

 Picture

 The weather naturally plays a important part in Regency life and in Austen's novels.
-In a world where roads were unpaved, and a large portion of the population were farmers, and there was no central heating and double-glazed windows, people were not as isolated from the effects of a rainy day or a hot day as we are today.
+In a world where roads were unpaved, and a large portion of the population were farmers, and there was no central heating and double-glazed windows, people were not as isolated from the weather as we are today.

 But Jane Austen subtly, cleverly, uses the weather to bring events about.
 Professor Mullan illustrates this with the example of the rainy day in Bath when Anne Elliot, her sister Elizabeth and the artful widow Mrs. Clay go shopping on Milson Street with Mr. Elliot.
 It begins to rain and Austen arranges matters so that after some bustle about carriage rides and errands, Anne and Captain Wentworth encounter one another in a shop.
 He watches as Anne walks off with Mr. Elliot in the "manner of the privileged relation and friend."
 The captain's walking companions remark on how Mr. Elliot is obviously taken with his cousin Anne.